ge0de/BC-Hacks-6.0-Hackathon/README.md

   </a>
 </p>

-# Team Members
+# The Solo Warrior
 * ge0de
-* swaglord2808
-* MUSMAB

 ## Inspiration
-Unconventional Avant-Garde Originality.
+Unconventional, Avant-Garde Originality.
 ## What it does
-It's a banking website, but not exactly.
-It's got a bunch of easter eggs.
+It's a banking website.
+Not really.
+It's got a bunch of easter eggs and trolls.
 Have fun.
-## How we built it
+## How I built it
 All-nighters on VSCode working on JS, HTML, CSS.
-## Challenges we ran into
+## Challenges I ran into
 Keeping the willpower up while coding until 6 AM.
-## Accomplishments that we're proud of
+## Accomplishments that I'm proud of
 Nothing has been accomplished yet.
-The awards await.
+The awards await.<br>
+**Update: This abomination won the "Best On-Theme Hack".**
-## What we learned
+## What I learned
-Discipline, Camaraderie, Sacrifice.
+Discipline, Sacrifice, Willpower.
 ## What's next for Ge0de's Online Banking
-Larger Scale Web App if it ends up winning.
+Nothing.
+Absolutely nothing.